neu-se/CS4530-CS5500-Spring-2021/Activities/Activity8.1_Lint.md

 # Activity 8.1: Experimenting with ES-Lint

-For this activity, we will run `eslint` on the transcript app project used in previous activities and will race to list different lint rules.
+For this activity, we will run `eslint` on the transcript app project used in previous activities and will investigate some of the less common errors.

 This is an individual activity.